pythonarcade/arcade/CONTRIBUTING.md

 python -m http.server -d build/html
 ```

-Open [http://localhost:8000](http://localhost:8000) in your browser to
-browse & preview the doc.
+You can now open [http://localhost:8000](http://localhost:8000) in your browser to preview the doc.

 Be sure to re-run build & refresh to update after making changes!